JRL-CARI-CNR-UNIBS/Robothon2023/README.md

 ## Dependencies
 Regarding behavior trees we use a well-known library in robotics ([BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP)) that is based on C++ and it provides a framework to create BehaviorTrees in a flexible, easy to use, reactive and fast way.
+Communication with the UR10e is performed thanks to the [Universal Robot packages](https://github.com/ros-industrial/universal_robot).

 ## Quick Start
 To start the framework, four main launcher files are required: